jdoleary/Spellmasons/docs/QAProtocol.md

 - Test tutorial ALWAYS on electron build
 - Run `npm run headless-build-only` to check tsc errors which `npm run bun-headless` will not catch

+SUNDAY:
+- There is a drawChargesSeed desync.
+Will this cause a desync if client is deathmason?
 NEW Content for July:
 - Test deathmason discard count on multiplayer (non host)
 - Test cardmason sync on new multiplayer game